 Janesville man gets five years in prison in friend's fentanyl overdose

 Jun.
-24—JANESVILLE — Lucas A. Jacobson will spend five years behind bars and then five years on supervised release after his friend died of overdose from fentanyl-laced opioids Jacobson had supplied.
+24—JANESVILLE — Lucas A. Jacobson will spend five years behind bars and then five years on supervised release after his friend died of an overdose of fentanyl-laced opioids Jacobson had supplied.

 In a plea and sentencing hearing Wednesday, Rock County Judge John Wood told Jacobson, 24, of Janesville, "you're not a good risk; you're a poor risk" after Jacobson pleaded guilty to a count of first-degree reckless homicide by delivery of drugs in the May 27, 2020, death of Walter "Jared" VanKraanen, 22, of Janesville.